TedHusted/awake/awake.md/awake.md

 ***

 The towering glass façade of the Pulse building reflects the bright blue sky of the city.
-The building’s sleek, modern design looms above the bustling street.

 Inside, polished floors gleam under soft ambient lighting.
 A gentle hum of activity fills the air as employees pass through security checkpoints.
 Photo IDs glow faintly as the badges are scanned: a picture of controlled efficiency.